amazon-connect/amazon-connect-streams/Documentation.md

 ```js
 agent.onBackgroundBlurChanged(function(obj) { /* ... */ });
 ```

-Subscribe a method to be called when the agent enables or disables background blur for the camera device (input device for call video).
+Subscribe a method to be called when the agent enables or disables Background Blur for the camera device (input device for call video).

 ## Contact API
 The Contact API provides event subscription methods and action methods which can be called on behalf of a specific